Back to Blog

 Lazy Authorization.

 A security dashboard that lets you view your own packet captures.
 Change one number in the URL and you can view everyone else's too.
+The PCAP from session zero holds FTP credentials in plaintext.
+SSH takes the same password. cap_setuid on Python 3.8 turns a standard user shell into root in a single line.

 Machine Cap